-When setting up a blue bird trail for the Eastern Bluebird, nestboxes should be placed 100 to 150 yards apart, Western and Mountain Bluebird boxes should be place at least 300 yards apart.
+When setting up a blue bird trail for the Eastern Bluebird, spacing between bluebird houses should be 100 to 150 yards apart, Western and Mountain Bluebird boxes should be spaced at least 300 yards apart.

 Birdhouses should be mounted 4 to 5 feet above ground facing away from prevailing winds.

-Most birders set boxes out in pairs, placing two birdhouses 5 to 20 feet apart.
-The reason for this practice is to allow Tree Swallows to nest alongside of the bluebirds.
+Many birders set boxes out in pairs, spacing two birdhouses 5 to 20 feet apart.
+The reason for this practice is to allow Tree Swallows to nest alongside the bluebirds.

 Tree Swallows will often chase bluebirds away from any nesting site they claim for themselves.

 Since both species will tolerate each other nesting close by, the provision of two boxes will allow them to nest side by side.